thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/4. Add Components/Authorization Components/fire-app-builder-login-with-amazon-component.md

 ### Getting Your App's Signature {#signature}

 Your apps must be signed in order to interact with the Login with Amazon service.
 Before you release your app, your signature is stored in a debug keystore.
-Once you release your app, your signature is stored in a release keystore.
+After you release your app, your signature is stored in a release keystore.
 The Login with Amazon service will use your app's signature to construct the API key that is necessary to configure the Login with Amazon Component.

 If you're testing out your app (that is, you haven't yet released it to the Amazon Appstore), Android Studio automatically generates a signature for your APK file.
 While you're in the coding/testing phase, you can use this signature to test the Login with Amazon functionality.
 When you officially release your app, you will need to generate a new API key based on the signature from the release keystore.